Skip to content

 5. Checks the call selector is allowed.

 If anything fails, the bundle reverts with PermissionViolationError.
 There's no AGENSAI middleware that could fail open, no off-chain check that could be bypassed.
-The validator is the policy engine.
+The validator is the permission engine.

 Cite: account-api.md lines 181-198, permissions.md line 190.